Output Quality

 For outputs that drive action, ask: - Can the recipient use this immediately? - Are next steps clear? - Is the output self-contained, or does it require additional context?

-An AI-drafted email that requires the recipient to ask follow-up questions hasn’t saved you time—it’s just shifted the work.
+An AI-drafted email that requires the recipient to ask follow-up questions hasn’t saved you time—it’s shifted the work.

-Consider this scenario: An AI summary misses the key decision from a meeting.
+When quality disappoints, diagnose before fixing.
+An AI summary misses the key decision from a meeting.
 The temptation is to fix the output—add the decision manually.
-The better response is to fix the input—ensure meeting transcripts include clear markers for decisions, or add explicit instruction to flag decisions.
+The better response is to fix the input—ensure meeting transcripts include clear markers for decisions.

 The Feedback Loop